-Bohol is home to several adventure park, there you’ll find a canopy walkway, high rope challenge, bike zip line, ATV tours, river trekking, climbing, caving, kayaking, paddleboarding… Perfect for the adventurous and thrill seekers.
+Bohol is home to several adventure parks, there you’ll find a canopy walkway, high rope challenge, bike zip line, ATV tours, river trekking, climbing, caving, kayaking, paddleboarding… Perfect for the adventurous and thrill seekers.

 One of the oldest church in Bohol, built in 1595, it has been damaged by the earthquake, but the renovation work is now over.

 Held every Sunday, at this local market, you’ll find local products and handicrafts.
 A good way to observe the local life and try local food.

 Alona Beach is definitively the place to be if you like to party.
 It’s here that most hotels, bars, and restaurants are located, you’ll even find clubs.
 The beach is beautiful but really crowded and not really large.
 Nearby, you can stop by Hinagdanan Cave, where you’ll find an underwater lake you can swim in.

 If you are looking for a more quiet place to stay, there are many beaches to choose from, all of them are scattered with resorts but are way less busy than Alona.
 Most of these beaches are private, so if you’re not staying at one of the resort, you’ll have to pay an entrance fee (about 25 pesos).

 I stayed near Dumaluan Beach, the beach is pretty quiet, and you will easily find a spot with no one around.
 Dumaluan Beach Resort offers “cheap” food (about 100 pesos) and drinks (60 pesos for a shake).
 You can also go snorkeling, there’s a reef right in front of the resort.